miklevin/MikeLev.in/_posts/2022-07-22-from-average-windows-user-to-linux-terminal-user.md

 headline: "Transitioning to Linux Terminal: My Journey as an Average Windows User"
 description: As an average Windows user, I'm taking advantage of Microsoft's partnership with Canonical to transition to Linux terminal.
 I'm installing Ubuntu on my existing laptop running Windows 10 or 11, so I can take advantage of the cloud and protect myself from obsolescence.
 Join me on my journey as I become a Linux terminal user.
 keywords: Windows, Linux, Terminal, Microsoft, Canonical, Ubuntu, Cloud, Desktop, Laptop, Windows 10, Windows 11, Unix, Distro, Obsolescence, Journey
-categories: ubuntu, desktop, microsoft, linux
+categories: microsoft, ubuntu, linux, desktop
 permalink: /blog/from-average-windows-user-to-linux-terminal-user/
 layout: post
 ---